-Pascal/VS supports all of the record formats that are supported by QSAM, such as, F, V, U, FB, VB, FBA, VBM, etc.

-A Pascal/VS program will process a file that contains ANSI or machine control characters at the beginning of each logical record (in which case the record format would be specified as RECFM=...A or RECFM=...M).
-Each logical record written to such files will be prefixed with the appropriate con-trol character.
-Thus, the first character position of each record is the not directly accessable from Pascal/VS program.
-(If the NOCC option is specified when the file is opened, no control character will be prefixed and the first character is accessable.
-See "The Open Options" on page 56.)
+Pascal/VS supports all of the record formats that are supported by QSAM, such as, F, V, U, FB, VB, FBA, VBM, etc. A Pascal/VS program will process a file that contains ANSI or machine control characters at the beginning of each logical record (in which case the record format would be specified as RECFM=...A or RECFM=...M).
+Any read operation on such files will begin at the second character position of each record.
+Each logical record written to such files will be prefixed with the appropriate control character.
+Thus, the first character position of each record is not directly accessable from the Pascal/VS program; however, the PAGE procedure may be used to insert a page eject. (see "The PAGE Procedure" on page 53)